SonyWWS/LevelEditor/README.md

 The LevelEditor is a software tool used to design levels (maps, campaigns, and virtual worlds) for a video game.
 A level editor is used by a game designer.

-The standalone LevelEditor for the WWS SDK is a fully functional modern level editor.
+The standalone LevelEditor is a fully functional modern level editor.
 Using the LevelEditor, you can design a game world for any video game engine.
 You can create and lay out terrain, place static game objects in the world (such as rocks, plants, street lights, or buildings), place light sources for game objects, and place Linears for dynamic game objects.

 The LevelEditor leverages the Authoring Tools Framework and C# for user interface and data management, and leverages the power of C++ and Microsoft® DirectX® 11 for 3D rendering.